 UV air purifiers have been in use for a little while.
-They are sometimes used with other air filters, so you might need to get a combination of a UV air filter and a carbon filter or HEPA filter.
+They are sometimes used with other air filters, so you might need to get a combination of a UV air filter and a carbon HEPA filter.
 These filters work hand-in-hand with each other and provide a great environment for you and your health, especially against allergies.
 You’ll find yourself breathing easier in your home when you have a UV air purifier.
 UV air purifiers not only clean the air of allergens, but assist in removing mold and other microbes from the air as well.

 What is UV?

 To begin with, we have to define what “UV” is.
 “UV” simply means “ultraviolet”.
 This is an electromagnetic radiation with a wavelength shorter than what is visible.
 Basically, this is the scientific way of saying “light”.
 We can’t see ultraviolet light but this is the light that actually gives us sunburn when we’re outside for too long.
 It’s not as strong as X-ray radiation, but it is in a similar area of wavelength.